sk400/Budget-tracker/README.md

 - Update summary based on budget and expenses

 ## How to Use
-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine or click the link in the about section.
 2. Open the `index.html` file in a web browser.
 3. Add expenses by filling in the expense name and amount fields.
 4. Edit expense details by clicking the "Edit" button.